Washington State Route 509: History

 The freeway was planned to be extended south to SR 516 in the 1970s after a 4 mi right-of-way was acquired by WSDOT before the project was canceled due to public opposition.
 The King County Department of Public Works recommended extending SR 509 southeast from South 188th Street to I-5 in 1988, with construction planned to begin in 1999 at an estimated cost of $252 million in 1996, raised to $1.4 billion a decade later.
 A freeway bypass of the Port of Tacoma for SR 509 was proposed in 1990 as a supplement to the newly completed I-705 and funded with a $180 million grant from the Federal Highway Administration approved the following year.
 Construction began in early 1994 amid controversy over the freeway's effects on the redevelopment of the Thea Foss Waterway.
 The first section of the new freeway opened in August 1995, while the cable-stayed bridge over the Thea Foss Waterway and single-point urban interchange with I-705 opened on January 22, 1997.
 The project cost a total of $165.3 million to construct, with the majority of funds from the federal government and a land claims settlement with the Puyallup Tribe.
 The Blair Bridge was closed and demolished to make way for a wider channel on the Blair Waterway for larger container ships.

 As part of the Puget Sound Gateway Program approved in 2015, WSDOT plans to build a freeway extension of SR 509 around the south side of Seattle–Tacoma International Airport and a spur freeway near the Port of Tacoma.
-The projects, together with an extension of State Route 167, are anticipated to cost $2 billion and were proposed in the mid-20th century.
+The projects, together with an extension of State Route 167, are anticipated to cost $2 billion and were originally proposed in the mid-20th century.
+Land acquisition was completed between 1969 and 1980 for a similar extension through Des Moines, but local opposition prevented its construction.
 The 3 mi extension near SeaTac and a new interchange with I-5 began construction in November 2021 and is scheduled to be completed by 2028 in three stages.
-The first major stage, construction of the I-5 interchange and SR 99 overpass, is scheduled to be completed in 2025.
+The first major stage, which constructed a 1 mi segment connecting I-5 to 24th Avenue South, including an overpass at SR 99, was scheduled to be completed in 2025, and later opened on June 28 that year.
 The Port of Tacoma project would also open in 2028, constructing a new diverging diamond interchange with I-5 near Fife for the extended SR 167 and a short freeway designated as SR 509 Spur.
 The SR 509 expansion was initially planned in the early 1990s and had funding approved by the legislature in 1998, but it was cancelled by later ballot measures.